ClimateImpactLab/impact-calculations/docs/generate.md

 kernel; for the last, it's the decay-rate of the exponential decay.
 Always use spaces to indent these parameters.

-## Reduced adaptation speed
+## Changing adaptation speed

-As a sensitivity test, we have a simple way to halve the speed of adaptation.
-This is supported for income and climate adaptation.
+As a sensitivity test, we have a simple way to halve the speed of adaptation, and adjustnig the rate of technological (time) trends.

+For income and climate adaptation, we allow halving the adaptation speed.
 In both cases, we calculate the regional initial value of the covariate.
 Call this Z_0, and let the covariate calculated in a future year be Z_t.
 Then, we perform the calculations using the covariate values (Z_0 + Z_t) / 2.
 This halves the linear growth rate.